 I have made a few games for the MSX back in the day, but with the current tools of today, I have made:

-- Raftoid: An Arkanoid tribute that was presented to MSXDev challenge of 2020
+- Raftoid: An Arkanoid tribute that was presented to MSXDev contest 2020

-- LOGIC Rematered: A reworked version of a game I made back in the day
+- LOGIC Remastered: A reworked version of a game I made back in the day, presented to MSXDev contest 2021

 You can also check out my open source repository about MSX in GitHub.